nanhoes/NBA-scoreboard/README.md

 3. Open Etcher, plug SD card into computer, install raspbian image download from file.
 4. Insert the SD Card and power on your Raspberry Pi.
 5. Install the BerryLan iOS or Android App and follow the instructions.
-6. SSH into pi, change hostname and password: *System Options > hostname, password*, set local timezone: *Localisation Options > timezone*, reboot raspberry pi.
+6. SSH into pi, change hostname and password: --*System Options-- > hostname, password*, set local timezone: --*Localisation Options-- > timezone*, reboot raspberry pi.
-7. Create NBAlog.txt file: mkdir Documents && sudo touch /home/pi/Documents/NBAlog.txt && cd

 ## Installation
       sudo apt-get update &&